Hong Kong suspends postal service to the US after Trump’s tariff hikes

 By Chris Lau, CNN

-Hong Kong (CNN) — Hongkong Post, the postal service in the semi-autonomous Chinese city, will stop handling packages coming from or going to the US amid an escalating trade war.
+Hong Kong (CNN) — Hong Kong’s postal service will stop handling packages coming from or going to the United States, in the latest retaliatory move amid an escalating trade war between Washington and Beijing.

-In a statement published Wednesday announcing the decision, the government of Hong Kong cited US President Donald Trump’s decision last week to eliminate the so-called “de minimis” exception for postal items sent from the city to the US.
+In a statement published Wednesday announcing the decision, the government of Hong Kong cited US President Donald Trump’s decision last week to eliminate the so-called de minimis exception for items posted from the city to the US.
+The exemption applied to international shipments worth $800 or less entering the US.

 “The US is unreasonable, bullying and imposing tariffs abusively,” the government said in the statement.
 “The public in Hong Kong should be prepared to pay exorbitant and unreasonable fees due to the US’s unreasonable and bullying acts.”

-The postal service will stop accepting packages transported by sea with immediate effect and stop taking air-borne packages starting from April 27, the Hong Kong government said on Wednesday in a statement.
+The government said the postal service, Hongkong Post, will stop accepting packages transported by sea with immediate effect and stop taking airborne packages starting from April 27.
+Other postal items containing only documents, for example letters, will not be affected.

+The retaliatory move means companies and individuals in Hong Kong will have to pay private couriers such as FedEx and DHL to deliver packages, further driving up costs for consumers on top of US levies.

+A DHL spokesman told CNN that it will continue to process shipments to the US, monitor the situation and work with customers to help them keep up with latest changes.

-On April 8, Trump signed an executive order tripling tariffs on goods worth less than $800 sent from China, including Hong Kong.
-As it stands, packages under $800 have been exempt from tariffs through the exemption.
+Trump signed an executive order earlier this month raising tariffs on goods worth $800 or less sent from China, including Hong Kong, arguing it was being used by retailers to avoid import taxes and customs inspections.

-Initially, those goods were set to face tariffs of 30% come May 2.
-But Trump’s latest executive order hiked the rates to 120% last week (or a “per postal item” cost of $100 starting May 2, which goes up to $200 on June 1).
-This will impact Americans who order from sites like Shein, Temu and AliExpress, likely leading to higher prices of the goods.
+Initially, the exemption was set to expire and those goods were set to face tariffs of 30% on May 2.
+But Trump’s latest executive order last week hiked the rates to 120% (or a “per postal item” cost of $100 starting May 2, which goes up to $200 on June 1).

+Hong Kong, a semi-autonomous Chinese city, has long been known as a free and open international trading port, which charges minimal import levies and no sales tax.
+It previously had a special trading status with the US, which allowed goods from the city to be subject to lower tariffs and a customs process separate to that for goods from mainland China.

+Trump revoked the special trade status in 2020 during his first administration, voicing concerns over the city’s deteriorating freedom and autonomy as Beijing cracked down on protests and imposed a sweeping national security law on the financial hub.

 The-CNN-Wire